 Let’s separate fact from fiction with these key points:

-• Myth: Only young women get lupus.
-Fact: While 90% of cases involve women between 15–44, Lupus statistics confirm men and children are also diagnosed.
+- Myth: Only young women get lupus.
+Fact: While 90% of cases involve women between 15 and 44, Lupus statistics confirm men and children are also diagnosed.

 Misunderstandings in Society

 Many think lupus is rare.
-But, over 1.5 million Americans live with it, according to the Lupus Foundation of America.
-Others believe it’s a minor illness, but severe cases need urgent treatment.
+According to the Lupus Foundation of America, more than 1.5 million Americans live with lupus.
+Some people think it is a minor illness; however, severe cases need urgent treatment.

-Addressing these gaps helps fight stigma and ensures proper care.
-By knowing the facts, you can manage the condition better.
+Filling these gaps will help combat stigma and ensure care.
+Knowing the facts can also help manage the condition better.

 Lupus and Its Impact on Pregnancy

-For those with lupus planning to become pregnant, Lupus awareness is key for safe outcomes.
-It’s important to understand how lupus affects pregnancy.
+Lupus awareness is a must if you have lupus and are planning to conceive.
+It’s essential to understand how lupus affects pregnancy.
 You’ll need careful medical advice and proactive steps.

 Considerations for Pregnant Women